 1. Plan to watch the Halloween Screams fireworks near the castle or “it’s a small world” if you want to see projection.
 The castle location will require investing more time in getting a good viewing spot than “it’s a small world.”
 Because the Frightfully Fun Parade precedes the fireworks, get to a spot on the parade route that has a good view of the castle about 90 minutes before parade time.
 Or see the later parade without having to stake out an early spot.
 After the parade ends, quickly jump into the street for good fireworks viewing location.
 Watch out for trees blocking the view.
 Enjoy the pre-show projection on the castle and music while you wait.
-If you love fireworks and don't care about projection, you can see the fireworks with plenty of space in front of Small World or Rivers of America, as well as further back on Main Street U.S.A.
+If you love fireworks and don't care about projection, you can see the fireworks with plenty of space in front of Rivers of America, as well as further back on Main Street U.S.A.
 They do not do projection for Halloween Screams there, but they do play the music and voices.
 Alternate locations are good for people who don't want to fight the crowds or wait a long time.

 2. Avoid long treat lines.
 While some areas have long waits, others do not.
-If the treat stop you come to has a long line, keep going!
+If the treat trail you come to has a long line, keep going!
 We love the trails that are on the path to an area we are heading.

-3. Avoid rides in the beginning of the party.
+3. Avoid rides in the beginning of the party (or use FASTPASS).
 Ride times drop significantly after the daytime guests trickle out of the park.
 Visit your favorite characters first instead.
 Unique characters you can’t see every day can be found at Frontierland, Villains Square, the Royal Theatre and other spots around the park.
 When we arrived right when the gates were opened, we encountered so many Disney characters and villains near the entrance to Main Street U.S.A.

 4. Visit Toontown early.
 Toontown is closed to the public but opens just for party guests an hour before party time.
 There you will find trick-or-treat stations and many characters, including Mickey and Minnie, Pluto, Goofy, Donald and Daisy in their Halloween costumes.
 This is great for families with younger tadpoles who don't stay up late.

-6. Take some PhotoPass shots and ask for special party Magic Shots.
+6. Take some PhotoPass shots and ask for special Halloween Magic Shots.
 The downloads are included in your party ticket although they may take some time to load.

 Is Mickey's Halloween Party worth it?

 Mickey's Halloween Party is now about the price of a one-day ticket and does not include parking.
-In some cases, the price is closer to peak pricing in some cases), so you have to decide if the investment is worth it.
-The party offers unique entertainment and character interactions plus the chance to wear a costume and go trick-or-treating, but it no longer includes parking.
-With candy, great access to special characters and entertainment, we think it's a great time.
+In some cases, the price is closer to peak pricing so you have to decide if it's worthwhile.
+The party offers unique entertainment and character interactions plus the chance to wear a costume and go trick-or-treating.
+With candy, great access to special characters and exciting entertainment, we think it's a great time.
 Plus ride times are quite short.
-In 2017, all of your PhotoPass party downloads were included in the price of your ticket.
+As a bonus, all of your PhotoPass party downloads are included in the price of your ticket.

-One plus has been that Disney does not oversell the party.
-Food lines are short and tables easy to find.
+We love that Disney does not oversell the party.
+Food lines are short and tables are easy to find.
 Just check restaurant closing times on the app—some restaurants close early and some are open the entire time.
 If you love Halloween, seeing costumes, meeting characters and special effects, then this party is for you.
 We would not buy daytime admission and a party ticket though — it just wouldn't fit the budget for a one-day visit.
 Plus the party makes it a really late night — you’ll need to rest up to make it until the end.
 Save the Halloween Party for a date you are not visiting the parks.
 If you want to experience all aspects of the party, there won’t be a lot of time for rides, even though the lines are short.